Nordic Choir

-The Nordic Choir is an a cappella choir of about 73 mixed voices from Luther College in Decorah, Iowa.
+The Luther College Nordic Choir is an a cappella choir ensemble based at Luther College in Decorah, Iowa.

+History

-In 1948, just two years after its founding by Sigvart Steen, a Luther College alumnus, a young Weston Noble began a 57-year tenure as music director and conductor.
-Together, Noble and The Nordic Choir cultivated the Lutheran collegiate choral traditions in the United States.
+The Luther College Nordic Choir was established by Sigvart Steen, an alumnus of the college, in 1946.
+Just two years after its founding, Weston Noble began a 57-year tenure as the choir's music director and conductor.
+During this time, Noble continued to cultivate the Lutheran collegiate choral traditions in the United States.

-Eventually five more choirs were added to the music program to accommodate the growing interest in choral music and voice at Luther.
-In 2005, Luther College named Craig Arnold to the position of Director of Choral Activities and conductor of the Nordic Choir following Noble’s retirement.
-Arnold held the position from 2005-2010.
-Allen Hightower was appointed conductor Fall 2010 and led the ensemble until 2016.
-The current conductor is Andrew Last.
+Additional choirs were created in order to accommodate the growing interest in choral music and voice at Luther College.
+Following Noble's retirement in 2005, Craig Arnold became the Director of Choral Activities and conductor of the Nordic Choir.
+Arnold held this position until 2010, when he was succeeded by Allen Hightower, who led the ensemble until 2016.
+The current conductor of is Andrew Last.

+Tours

 The Nordic Choir tours annually throughout the United States and has appeared at many of the major concert halls and music centers in the United States, including Lincoln Center, New York City; the Kennedy Center, Washington, D.C.; Orchestra Hall, Chicago; Orchestra Hall and the Historic State Theater, Minneapolis; the Ordway Music Theater, St. Paul, Minnesota; Walt Disney Concert Hall, Dorothy Chandler Pavilion and the Crystal Cathedral, Los Angeles; and the historic Mormon Tabernacle, Salt Lake City.
 The choir also has been featured in three international television broadcasts of The Hour of Power and on four national convention programs of the American Choral Directors Association.